vatsaldpatel/Smart-Doorbell-using-RaspberryPi-and-AWS/README.md

 # Smart-Doorbell-using-RaspberryPi-and-AWS

 ### This code is a part of my Demo Paper which is accepted at ACM IoT 2020.
-I'll put a link to the paper once it is published.
+[Demonstration of a Cloud-based Software Framework for Video Analytics Application using Low-Cost IoT Devices](https://arxiv.org/abs/2010.07680).

 ### Pre-Requisite
 * Raspberry Pi 3 B+